 - 1. Any person may file a complaint if he or she believes a violation of Ch.
 11, Ch.
 13 Subch.
 III., or Ch.
 19 Subch.
-III of the Wisconsin Statutes has occurred or is occurring.3 Neither the Commission nor any member or employee of the Commission, including the Commission Administrator, may file a sworn complaint.4 - a.
+III of the Wisconsin Statutes has occurred or is occurring.
+Neither the Commission nor any member or employee of the Commission, including the Commission Administrator, may file a sworn complaint.
+6 - a.
 A complaint must comply with certain requirements.
-It must:
+It must: - i.
+Provide the full name and address of the person filing the complaint (called

-3 WIS.
+5 WIS.
 STAT § 19.49(2)(b).

-4 WIS.
+6 WIS.
 STAT § 19.49(2)(a).

-- i.
-Provide the full name and address of the person filing the complaint (called the complainant); and - ii.
+- the complainant); and - ii.
 Be signed and sworn. - b.
 In order for a complaint to be considered complete and proper, it should: - i.
 Clearly recite the facts that show specific violations under the Commission's jurisdiction (citations to the law and/or regulations are valuable); - ii.
 Clearly identify each person, committee or group that is alleged to have committed a violation (called the respondent[s]); - iii.
 Include any documentation supporting the allegations, if available; and - iv.
 Differentiate between statements based on the complainant's (the person who files the complaint) personal knowledge and those based on information and belief.
 Statements not based on personal knowledge should identify the source of the information. - 2.
 The Administrator reviews each complaint to determine whether it states a violation within the jurisdiction of the Commission and satisfies the above criteria for a proper complaint.
 If the complaint does not meet these requirements, the Administrator notifies the complainant of the deficiencies. - a.
-Non-jurisdictional & Local Complaints - i.
-Within five (5) days of receiving a complaint, the Administrator or Staff Counsel shall determine whether the complaint involves a matter outside of the agency's jurisdiction or pertains to a local matter.
+Non-jurisdictional & Local Complaints - Within five (5) days of receiving a complaint, the Administrator or Staff Counsel shall determine whether the complaint involves a matter outside of the agency's jurisdiction or pertains to a local matter.
 In either case, the Administrator will assign a staff member to generate an email or letter advising the complainant: (1) that the agency does not have jurisdiction regarding the matter, and informing the complainant of any other governmental agency that may be able to assist with the matter, if that information is known; or (2) that the matter should be addressed to a District Attorney.
 Standardized communications may be utilized to resolve matters outside of the Commission's jurisdiction.
 Staff assigned to the matter shall attach the complaint and may attach the closing correspondence to the complaint record in the database. - b.
 Jurisdictional Complaints - i.
 Within five (5) days of receipt of a complaint that is within the jurisdiction of the Ethics Commission, staff will verify the receipt of the sworn complaint to the complainant and respondent.
-Before voting on whether to take any action regarding the complaint, other than to dismiss, the commission shall give each person receiving a notice an opportunity to demonstrate to the commission, in writing and within 15 days after receiving the notice, that the commission should take no action against the person on the basis of the complaint.5 - ii.
-A respondent who is or intends to be represented by legal counsel should inform the Commission by sending a statement regarding the designation of counsel, including the name and address of the individual(s).
+Before voting on whether to take any action regarding the complaint, other than to dismiss, the commission shall give each person receiving a notice an opportunity to demonstrate to the commission, in writing and within 15 days after receiving the notice, that the commission should take no action against the person on the basis of the complaint.7 - ii.
+A respondent who is or intends to be represented by legal counsel should inform the Commission by sending a statement regarding the designation of counsel, including the name and address of the individual(s). - 3.
+Initial Vote to Proceed (Reasonable Suspicion Inquiry) - a.
+Each complaint that is assigned to Counsel or other staff will be submitted to the

-5 WIS.
+7 WIS.
 STAT. § 19.49(2)(b).